Sometimes things just break down purely for plot development.

 Top Gun: During the climactic dogfight, the aircraft carrier's catapult breaks down without warning, preventing the launch of any more planes to assist the heroes, and forcing Maverick to overcome his traumatic fears.

 Made especially bad by fact that they have redundant systems in reality for exactly this reason.

 It's not quite true that the malfunction wasn't foreshadowed at all; there had been at least two scenes prior to it in which characters had pointed out that the Enterprise had just undergone a major refit and wasn't ready for launch.
 (Plus, Nimoy had already agreed to return before they even started filming, so there was no need to "remove" a character who hadn't even existed on-screen yet; they could just as easily have killed off a random redshirt, or dropped both Sonak and the transporter scene entirely.)

-The sword that broke when Arthur fought Pellinor was the one he'd drawn from the stone and anvil to become King.
-Merlin took him to get Excalibur from the Lady of the Lake.
-(In one adventure, Morgan le Fay had stolen Excalibur and replaced it with a copy, and given Excalibur to his opponent just before their duel.)
+Arthur's swordnote the one he'd drawn from the stone and anvil to become King.
+Merlin took him to get Excalibur from the Lady of the Lake later, while in another version, Morgan le Fay had stolen Excalibur and replaced it with a copy, and given Excalibur to his opponent just before their duel when he fought Pellinor.

 Live Action TV

 In the reimagined Battlestar Galactica episode Act of Contrition, a recon drone kills 13 pilots when its restraints come off seemingly on their own.
 It's some tragic Truth in Television, as this exact same incident had happened in reality with missiles being shuffled to their aircraft on aircraft carriers falling to the deck and going kablooie.
 A character in the episode even says "I know it's hard to hear, but we were lucky.
 If that had been a missile..."